AerieMinor/ASP.NET/README.md

 # ASP.Net-Project
-Course Project for Server-Side Scripting with ASP.Net (Programming with C#)
+Course Project for Server-Side Scripting with ASP.NET (Programming with C#).
+Performs simple arithmetic and has memory store, memory recall, and memory clear functionality.
+Styling added, for personal effects.